philfung/markdown-table-editor/README.md

 - **Intuitive Interface**: Simple and clean UI for editing markdown tables.
 - **Real-time Preview**: See changes to your table as you edit.
 - **Import/Export**: Easily import existing markdown tables and export your edits.
-- **Cross-Platform**: Access the editor via web or as a desktop application.

 ## Installation